Hatimlk/nesty-website/README.md

 ```

 ### Adding New Properties
-Update the property data in the components or create a data file to manage property listings:
+Update property data in components or create a data file:

 ```typescript
 // types/property.ts